torwhite/R-Intro/_episodes/03-Variables-and-Datatypes.md

 -	Special characters such as “#”, “&’, etc., along with white spaces (tabs, space) are not allowed in a variable name

-#### Variable Type in R
-To know the type of the variable in R, we can use the following two functions

--**mode ()** – is a mutually exclusive classification of objects according to their basic structure and is the basic building block for data objects in R. There are 6 basic atomic codes in R – logical, integer, real, complex, string (or character) and raw

--**Type ()**- This returns the low-level value which matches the internal type of object in R.

-Removing a variable, the following command can be used rm ()

 ## **Data Types**

 Data type in R specifies the size and type of information the variable will store.

   R language has five main data types